spawnmarvel/datasets-with-sqlserver-python/README.md

 3. Now we use then test.tables
 4. Download the bestsellers with categories.csv from kaggle or here, it is just raw data
 5.

+## 2 HOW TO bestsellers with new topic